Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ### ID

-Where `example.app` is the **application ID**.
-This ID will be used to identify the application on the users OS.
-It should be unique, meaning that no other application on the users operating system shares this ID.
+In the previous code snippet, `"example.app"` is the **application ID**.
+This ID will be used to identify the application on the user's OS.
+It should be unique, meaning that no other application on the user's operating system shares this ID.

 The application ID has to contain at least one `.` and should be a human-readable identifier.
-For example, if our app is called "Foo Image Manipulation Program", a good-practice ID would be `com.foo_image_manipulation_program` or `foo_image_manipulation_program.app`.
+For example, if our app is called "Foo Image Manipulation Program", a good-practice ID would be `org.foo_image_manipulation_program` or `foo_image_manipulation_program.app`.

 !!! warning "Running two apps with the same ID"
     If two applications with the same ID are active at the same time, **they will share assets**.

-    This may introduce side-effects, if both instances modify the same internal variable, it may create a [race-condition](https://en.wikipedia.org/wiki/Race_condition#In_software).
+    This may introduce side effects, if both instances modify the same internal variable or widget, it may create a [race-condition](https://en.wikipedia.org/wiki/Race_condition#In_software).

-    To avoid this, consider designing your application with this in mind, or give each instance a new ID.
+    To avoid this, consider designing your application with this in mind, or give each `Application` instance a new ID.

 ### Starting / Ending Runtime